Statutory Maternity Leave

 You qualify for Statutory Maternity Leave if:

 It doesn’t matter how long you’ve been with your employer, how many hours you work or how much you get paid.

-You can’t get Statutory Maternity Leave if you have a child through surrogacy - you could get unpaid parental leave instead.
+You can’t get Statutory Maternity Leave if you have a child through surrogacy - you could get Statutory Adoption Leave and Pay instead.